 Watch and Read the Best Stuff From VICE NZ's Zealandia Suffrage Series

-Three documentaries, a trove of articles, and one very tired VICE NZ team.
+Three documentaries, a bunch of articles and one very tired VICE NZ team.

 One-hundred-and-twenty-five years ago, New Zealand became the first country in the world to grant women the right to vote.
 Here at VICE NZ, we wanted to celebrate that fact.
 But we also wanted to ask what that meant for the lives of women today, and to examine how much more there was to achieve.